jason-ezenwa/movie-admin-dashboard/README.md

-# Flairbox Admin Dashboard - a movie admin dashboard
+# Flairbox Admin Dashboard - a simple admin dashboard

 Welcome to the Flairbox Admin Dashboard, a comprehensive movie administration hub!
 Explore an array of views, from upcoming premieres to trending films, and access a complete database of all available movies.